yguitton/training-material/topics/statistics/tutorials/flexynesis_classification/tutorial.md

 Alright, Let's see how TabPFN can predict the subtypes

-# Prepare data for TABPFN
+# Prepare data for TabPFN

 Currently, TabPFN supports up to **10,000** samples and **500** features (genes) in a tabular data.
 We will filter our data by gene variance and will use top 500 variable genes as input for TABPFN.